Stomach Ulcer Treatment in Wichita, KS

 - If a pain reliever is necessary, try taking it with an antacid or other acid-reducing agent

 If you believe that you may be suffering from some kind of peptic ulcer, please visit one of our exceptional gastroenterology consultants today to learn more about how you can treat these painful sores and prevent them from coming back.

-To schedule an appointment at KU-Wichita Gastroenterology, please call our office today at (316) 293-3455 or use our secure form.
+To schedule an appointment at KU-Wichita Gastroenterology, please call our gastroenterology office in Wichita today at (316) 293-3455 or use our secure form.